- All fully paid up members of the Peterborough Photographic Society (PPS) are eligible to enter the Society’s internal competitions.

 The judge will comment on all entries and will award each image a mark out of 20.
 Based on these scores the first, second and third places will be announced on the evening for each of the six competitions.
 The winning images from each section will be posted on the PPS website – along with running totals of the entrants and their scores.
 PDIs of winning print images will need to be forwarded to the PPS Web Master, ideally within three days.

 These scores are cumulative and will count towards the overall score for the three PDI and the three print competitions.
 The overall winners with the highest score in the each section will hold the respective trophy for one year, returning it two weeks before the AGM.
-In the event of a tie, the winner will be decided by count back system.
+In the event of a tie, the winner will be decided by count back system, i.e. the sum of the scores for all three images submitted for the three PDI and the three print competitions will be compared.
+If the scores are still tied, the winner will be the member with the most maximum scores of 20.

 PPS reserves the right to retain on file for possible use in external competitions, all images submitted in any given season, to represent PPS and will advise the member where and when any such image may be used.
 Although PPS belongs to NEMPF, some members belong to other clubs which are in a different Federation.
 The member's permission needs to be sought, as images may only be used to represent one Federation.